michael-dev/dokuwikietherpadlite/README.md

 The etherpad lite gets its pads assigned to groups, group membership managed and pad passwords assigned by the dokuwiki plugin.
 Further, the dokuwiki plugin sets browser cookies to authorize the client to use the pad.
 The latter leads to some cross-domain requirements, though this could as well be fixed by adding extra code to etherpad lite.

 The tight integration works using javascript cross-domain message posting, so it is more or less cross-domain independend.
 The dokuwiki plugin sends edit-messages (i.e. past text xx at current cursor) and the etherpad lite plugin receives and processes it.
 Therefore the etherpad lite plugin is just some javascript code loaded into the browser.
-Messages in the inverse directions are used to indicate the presenc of the plugin.
+Messages in the inverse directions are used to indicate the presence of the plugin.
 Please note that there currently is no synchronous messaging possible, so the dokuwiki javascript code cannot read the current selection from the pad.

 Installation
 ------------